torchpipe/torchpipe/examples/llama2/README.md

     python run_llama2.py --model model_files/ --input "San Francisco is a"
     #NUM_LAYER = 2:  San Francisco is a totalitéaletoreignersbyMSран
     #NUM_LAYER = 32:  San Francisco is a city in Northern California that is known

+    # python run_llama2.py --model model_files/ --input "Do you know the book Traction by Gino Wickman" --max_tokens 132

+#     Do you know the book Traction by Gino Wickman?

+# Traction is a book written by Gino Wickman, a business coach and author, that provides a framework for creating a successful business.
+The book focuses on the importance of having a clear vision, establishing a strong leadership team, and implementing a set of core values that guide decision-making.

+# The book introduces the concept of the "EOS (Entrepreneurial Operating System)," which is a set of tools and processes that help businesses achieve their goals and create a sustainable, successful organization.
+The EOS framework includes six key components:

+# 1. Vision: Develop
 ```